RosCollective/eft-field-notes/README.md

 - The complete field note archive is available in this repository.
 - Entries are stored in reverse chronological order.

-* Most recent observations appear first
+* Most recent observations appear first.
-* Earliest records appear last
+* Earliest records appear last.

 For developmental reading, begin at the end of the archive and move backward.